-We perform surface wave tomography on the selected dispersion measurements to produce Rayleigh wave phase velocity maps on a 0.25° by 0.25° grid using the method of Barmin et al. (2002).
+[19] We perform surface wave tomography on the selected dispersion measurements to produce Rayleigh wave phase velocity maps on a 0.25° by 0.25° grid using the method of Barmin et al. [2001].
 This tomography is performed in two steps.
 In the first, preliminary, step, an overly smoothed map is generated at each period in order to identify and reject bad measurements.
 This composes the third selection criterion discussed in section 4.
-We discard phase velocity measurements with travel time residuals larger than 2 sec.
+We discard phase velocity measurements with travel time residuals larger than 2 s.
 The second step of tomography is the construction of the final phase velocity maps that are laterally smoothed less than the maps constructed in the first step.
-The tomography method also provides corresponding resolution information, which is summarized by fitting a 2-D symmetric spatial Gaussian function to the resolution surface at each node: (Levshin et al., 2005).
-The spatial resolution at each node is defined as twice the standard deviation of this Gaussian function: $\gamma$ .
-Examples of resolution maps and associated path coverage at 4 and 9 sec period are plotted in Figure 7.
-Resolution is estimated to be about 40 km in most areas of the study region, but degrades towards the fringes.
+The tomography method also provides corresponding resolution information.
+Examples of resolution maps and associated path coverage at 4 and 9 s periods are plotted in Figure 7.
+Resolution is estimated to be about 40 km in most areas of the study region, but degrades toward the fringes.